NiklasEi/bevy_asset_loader/README.md

 ### Initialize FromWorld resources

-In situations where you would like to prepare other resources based on your loaded assets you can use `AssetLoader::init_resource` to initialize `FromWorld` resources.
+In situations where you would like to prepare other resources based on your loaded assets you can use `LoadingState::init_resource` to initialize `FromWorld` resources.
 See [init_resource.rs](/bevy_asset_loader/examples/init_resource.rs) for an example that loads two images and then combines their pixel data into a third image.

-`AssetLoader::init_resource` does the same as Bevy's `App::init_resource`, but at a different point in time.
+`LoadingState::init_resource` does the same as Bevy's `App::init_resource`, but at a different point in time.
 While Bevy inserts your resources at the very beginning, the AssetLoader will do so after having inserted your loaded asset collections.
 That means that you can use your asset collections in the `FromWorld` implementations.

 ## Progress tracking